PullNotifier Logo

 Published on

-How to correctly use the official Github + Slack app in 2025
+How to correctly use the official GitHub + Slack app

 Authors

-One of the easiest ways to get Github pull request notifications on your Slack Channel is by installing the Github + Slack app.
+One of the easiest ways to get GitHub pull request notifications in your Slack channel is by installing the GitHub + Slack app.

 Today we're going to show you how to make the most out of it.

-• All you need to do is install the app from the official Github website: https://slack.github.com/
+1. Install the app from the official GitHub website: https://slack.github.com/

-• Once you've installed the Slack app.
-It should prompt you to connect your Github account.
+2. Once you've installed the Slack app, it should prompt you to connect your GitHub account.

-• The most useful command is: /github help
+• The most useful command to get started is: /github help

-• Execute this command on that channel: /github subscribe your-org/your-repo
+• Execute this command in that channel: /github subscribe your-org/your-repo

-• That slack channel will now be subscribed to that repo's pull requests.
+• That Slack channel will now be subscribed to that repo's notifications.

 • And there you have it, as easy as pie! 🥧